diehlpk/diehlpk.github.io/_posts/2015-07-24-fedora-fix-broadcom.md

 # akmods --force
 # modprobe wl
 {% endhighlight %}
-This commands checks if kmods exists for your used kernel and builds and installs wl-kmod.Thus, I was able to use the wifi with the kernel version 4.0.8 at Fedora 22.
+This commands checks if kmods exists for your used kernel and builds and installs wl-kmod.Thus, I was able to use the WiFi with the kernel version 4.0.8 at Fedora 22.